mmann1123/YM_TZ_crop_classifier/writeup/writeup.md

 The integration of `xr_fresh` into our analytical workflow allowed for an automated and robust analysis of temporal patterns across the study area.
 By leveraging this toolkit, we could efficiently process large datasets, ensuring that each pixel's temporal dynamics were comprehensively characterized, which is critical for accurate environmental monitoring and change detection.

-### Data Extraction
+## Data Extraction

-To partially account for variation in field size we extracted pixels based on a buffer around field point locations.
+To partially account for variation in field size, we extracted pixels based on a buffer around field point locations.
 This allows us to account for the fact that fields likely represent groups of adjacent pixels.
 Small fields were buffered by only 5 meters, medium fields by 10m and large fields by 30m.
 This approach allowed us to capture the time series features from the surrounding area, providing a more comprehensive representation of the field's characteristics.
 The use of larger buffers was explored but found to decrease model performance as fields tended to be heterogenous - for instance containing patches of trees.
-To account for this in our modeling we treat observations from the same field as a "group" in our cross-validation scheme - as described below.
+To account for this in our modeling, we treat observations from the same field as a "group" in our cross-validation scheme - as described below.

-### Machine Learning Models
+## Model Selection & Performance

 In our study, we utilized the extracted time-series features from satellite imagery, described above, to analyze crop classifications.
 Notably, features were centered and scaled from the `scikit-learn` library to normalize the data, followed by the application of a variance threshold method to reduce dimensionality by excluding features with low variance [@scikit-learn].

-We employ `Optuna`, an optimization framework, to conduct systematic model selection and hyperparameter tuning [@optuna_2019].
+We employ `Optuna`, an optimization framework, to conduct systematic model selection, hyperparameter tuning and gather performance metrics [@optuna_2019].
 Our methodology involved defining a study using Optuna where each trial proposes a set of model parameters aimed at optimizing performance metrics.
 Specifically, we used stratified group k-fold cross-validation with the number of splits set to three, ensuring that samples from the same field were not split across training and validation sets to prevent data leakage.
 The scoring metric utilized is the kappa statistic, chosen for its suitability in evaluating models on imbalanced datasets.

 This approach allows us to rigorously evaluate and compare different classifiers, including LightGBM, Support Vector Classification (SVC), and RandomForest, and their configurations under a variety of conditions.
 The final selection of the model and its parameters was based on the ability to maximize the kappa statistic, ensuring that the chosen model provided the best possible performance for the classification of land cover types in our dataset.

-### Interpretation and Feature Selection
+## Interpretation and Feature Selection

 To interpret the contributions of individual features to the model predictions, we employed SHapley Additive exPlanations (SHAP) [@shaps_2017].
 This approach, based on game theory, quantifies the impact of each feature on the prediction outcome, providing insights into which features are most influential in determining land cover types.

 In our feature selection process, we incorporate both the mean and maximum SHAP values to comprehensively assess the influence of features on model predictions.
 The mean of the absolute SHAP values across all samples, provides a measure of the average impact of each feature, highlighting its overall importance across the dataset.
 This approach emphasizes features that consistently affect the model’s output but might underrepresented the significance of features causing substantial impacts under specific conditions.
 To address this, we also consider the maximum absolute SHAP values.
 Sorting features by their maximum absolute SHAP values allows us to identify those that have significant, albeit possibly infrequent, effects on individual predictions.
 This method ensures that features crucial for particular scenarios are not overlooked, thus offering a more nuanced understanding of feature importance that balances general influence with critical, situation-specific impacts.

 Feature selection then is the union of the top 30 time series features found with both the mean and maximum SHAP values, resulting in 33 total features.
 This approach ensures that the selected features are both consistently influential across the dataset and capable of exerting substantial impacts under specific conditions, providing a comprehensive set of features for model training and evaluation.

 ## Results & Discussion